Denver Personal Injury Lawyers

 Economic losses include the financial costs of your injury, such as the income you lost due to work you missed while recovering.
 Non-economic losses cover the diminishment in your quality of life, along with your pain, mental suffering, and temporary or permanent disability.

-Contact Zaner Harden Law to discuss your broken bones and the compensation you may be entitled to under Colorado law.
+Contact Zaner Harden Personal Injury Lawyers to discuss your broken bones and the compensation you may be entitled to under Colorado law.

 Where We Are